Slothologist/KnowledgeBase/README.md

   * Will return a List of Person.
 Every Persons 'gender' attribute will have the value 'female'.

 #### Who
 will return a Person corresponding to a given identifier.
-'Who' querries shall be of the form 'who *unique_identifier*.
+'Who' queries shall be of the form 'who *unique_identifier*.
 The *unique identifier* shall be the 'name' of a Person.

 ##### Examples